object88/tugboat/docs/architecture.md

 Note that the current implementation deployed with a _self-signed certificate_, and should not be put into production.

 ## Tugboat Watcher

+# Notes

+How to track objects types as they are in scope and out of scope.

+* Mutator tracks resource declarations as they appear
+*